How It Works

 - Estate and inheritance taxes

-- Itemized deductions—we use the standard deduction for simplicity
+- Itemized deductions (we use the standard deduction)

-- Pension income modeling—you can enter pensions as "other income"
+- Pension income (can be entered as "other income")

 - Divorce, remarriage, or complex family structures